sajeyyy/SARC18-CPU/README.md

 # SARC18-CPU
-My 18-bit RISC CPU architecture (SARC18) built from scratch using Vivado and modeled with Logisim.
-Features a custom ISA, register file, and ALU.
+My 18-bit RISC CPU architecture (SARC18) built from scratch modeled with Logisim for future deployment using VHDL in Vivado.
+Features a custom ISA, register file, memory controller and ALU.